Climate change in Fiji: International cooperation

 The 2017 United Nations Climate Change Conference was held in Bonn under Fiji's presidency.

-Fiji became a signatory to first the Kyoto Protocol on 17 September 1998 and the Paris Agreement on 22 April 2016.
+Fiji became a signatory to the Kyoto Protocol on 17 September 1998 and the Paris Agreement on 22 April 2016.
 On the 5th of March 2019, Fiji submitted its long-term climate action plan to the UN Framework Convention on Climate Change - central to this is its aim to reach net-zero emissions across all sectors by 2050.